-The accounting policies presented in this note were applied consistently with those used in the financial statements as of 31 December 2017, except for the changes resulting from the adoption of IFRS 9 - Financial instruments and IFRS 15 - Revenue from contracts with customers.
-IFRS 9 has replaced IAS 39 Financial instruments - Recognition and Measurement and provides new requirements in accounting for financial instruments with significant changes specifically regarding impairment requirements.
-The requirements presented by IFRS 9 are generally applied retrospectively by adjusting the opening balance sheet to the date of initial application.
+The accounting policies presented in this note were applied consistently with those used in the financial statements as of 31 December 2018, except for the changes resulting from the adoption of IFRS 16 - Leases which replaces IAS 17 - Leases.
+The most relevant changes are described in note 2.11 - Leases.